sghoweri/ascmats.github.io/sleepMat.md

 - Now follow the [Easy Model Installation](https://ascmats.github.io/EasyModeInstall.html) instructions.
 You'll know you've installed the TT-Sleep code because you'll see the name of the firmware in the install menus - **"TrampleTek Sleep Firmware"**.

-## UI element explanation (as of Firmware update 0.1.0 - 1/21/25)
+## UI element explanation (as of Firmware update 0.1.3 - 2/20/25)

 <img src="images/TTsleep_1_UI.png" width="400">

-### 24hr dynamic threshold reduction factor
+### Threshold Convergence Factor
-The sensor's baseline voltage typically drifts up and down everyday, so the "Empty Bed" and "Full Bed" thresholds are adjusted every 24 hours based on the previous day's data to keep the sensor more accurate across weeks.
-After estimating the updated thresholds from the last 24hrs' data the "reduction factor" shrinks the gap between the new thresholds.
+The sensor's baseline voltage typically drifts up and down everyday, so the "Empty Bed" and "Full Bed" thresholds are adjusted every 8 hours based on the previous 24 hours data to keep the sensor more accurate across days.
+After estimating the updated thresholds from the last 24hrs' data the "Convergence factor" shrinks the gap between the new thresholds.
 A "10" reduction factor sets both the new thresholds to the same value, which I don't think would work well 🤔, but everything is being tested because it's a beta test!
 The slider exists to experiment with what values work best for people!

-One known issue is that the 24hr counter starts from the last reset, so any unexpected resets will delay the daily threshold.
-This will be fixed in the next firmware update.

 ### Calibration (turn on, lay on bed for at least 30s, get out of bed, turn off)
 This helps set the thresholds for your bed the first time you use the sensor, or as a reset if the voltage drift is so far off that the bed sensor is no longer accurate at all.